-For all installation types, ensure that any accumulated condensate is discharged in a frost-free manner.
+• For all installation types, ensure that any condensate that accumulates is discharged into a frost-free area.

-To prevent the condensate from freezing, the heating tape can be threaded into the downpipe through the condensate discharge.
+• To prevent the condensate from freezing, self-regulating heating cable(field supply) can be threaded into the downpipe so that the condensate can discharge via the downpipe.

-5.5 In Cold Climates
+5.5 In cold climates